Gravity's Rainbow: Cultural influence and legacy

 Italian scholar Guido Almansi described it as the greatest American novel published after the end of the Second World War.
 Sascha Pöhlmann writing for The Literary Encyclopedia stated that it is "often considered as the postmodern novel, redefining both postmodernism and the novel in general".
 Literary scholar Tony Tanner has hailed it as "both one of the great historical novels of our time and arguably the most important literary text since Ulysses".

 Though the book won the National Book Award for 1974, Pynchon chose neither to accept nor acknowledge this award.
 Thomas Guinzberg of the Viking Press suggested that the comedian "Professor" Irwin Corey accept the award on his behalf, to which Pynchon agreed.
 Corey's comical address at the ceremony was also noteworthy for being interrupted by a streaker crossing the stage.

 Gravity's Rainbow has been translated to many languages, including French (as Rainbow, 1975), Spanish (as El arco iris de gravedad, 1978), German (as Die Enden der Parabel, 1981) and Serbian (as Duga gravitacije, 2019).
 Episodes of the novel have been translated to Japanese.

-Gravity's Rainbow was translated into German by Nobel laureate Elfriede Jelinek, and some critics think that it has had a large influence on Jelinek's own writing.